yawollopkcaj/yawollopkcaj/README.md

-# Jack Polloway's GitHub

-I'm Jack, an **Engineering Physics** student at the University of British Columbia (UBC) building at the intersection of **Firmware, Robotics, Machine Learning, and Silicon**.
+I'm **Jack Polloway**, an **Engineering Physics** student at the University of British Columbia (UBC) building at the intersection of **Firmware, Robotics, Machine Learning, and Silicon**.
 I'm currently a Firmware Engineer for **UBC Formula Electric** (UBC's electric race car student design team).
 I was recently a Embedded Systems Engineer Intern at Hypercharge Networks.

 ## My interests are...
+* Robotics
-* **Top skills:** Machine Learning, Embedded Software, Robotics, Optimization
+* Machine Learning
-* First-principles problem solver driven to engineer solutions for the world's most critical technical challenges.
-* Always open to opportunities and new ideas
+* Reinforcement Learning
+* Quantum Computing
+* Custom Silicon

 ## My hobbies are...

----
+* Skiing
+* Soccer
+* Nutrition & Health
+* Mountain Biking
+* Surfing

 ## Check out what I've been working on recently...